 Do Error:Oops Exception: Oops

-RxPHP also has an operator doOnCompleted.
+RxPHP also has an operator doOnCompleted

 //from https://github.com/ReactiveX/RxPHP/blob/master/demo/do/doOnCompleted.php $source = \Rx\Observable::emptyObservable() ->doOnCompleted(function () { echo 'Do Completed', PHP_EOL; }); $subscription = $source->subscribe($stdoutObserver);